Quintín Paredes

-Quintín Paredes y Babila (September 9, 1884 – January 30, 1973), often referred to as Quintin Paredes Sr. to distinguish him from his son with the same name, was a Filipino lawyer, politician, and statesman.
+Quintín Paredes y Babila (September 9, 1884 – January 30, 1973), was a Filipino lawyer, politician, and statesman.

+As a member of the House of Representatives in the Philippine Commonwealth, he became Resident Commissioner of the Philippines to the United States House of Representatives from 1936.
+Due to increasing anti-Filipino sentiment in U.S. Congress and the denial of U.S. Senate for the credit line in order to stabilize the Philippine's economy, he resigned in 1938.

+From 1941 to 1945, he was elected in the Philippine Senate where he was deemed a Japanese collaborator.
+After being acquitted from his arrest in 1948, he ran for the Philippine Legislature and once again elected senator from 1949 to 1961.

 Early life

-He was born in Bangued, Abra, Philippines in 1884 to Don Juan Félix Paredes y Pe Benito and Regine Babila.
+He was born in Bangued, Abra, Philippines on September 9, 1884 to Don Juan Félix Paredes y Pe Benito and Regine Babila, daughter of an Itneg tribal leader.

 Education and early career

 He obtained his elementary education at the school his father had established, and also studied at the Colegio Seminario de Vigan and at the Colegio de San Juan de Letran.
 He pursued law at the Escuela de Derecho de Manila.
-Graduating in 1907, Paredes took and passed the bar examinations the same year, and started his private practice in Manila.
+Graduating in 1907, Paredes took and passed the bar examinations the same year and started his private practice in Manila.

 He was appointed fourth prosecuting attorney on July 9, 1908, first prosecuting attorney on November 1, 1913, and served until March 1, 1917.

 Government service

 He served as Philippine Solicitor General from March 1, 1917 to 1918, as Attorney-General from 1918 to July 1, 1920, and as Secretary of Justice from 1920 to 1921.
 As Attorney-General, Paredes was a member of the first parliamentary mission to the United States in 1919.
 He resumed the practice of law in Manila in 1921.